The British Museum, or….

 The British sphere of influence once splashed across the map of the world in great splotches of pink.
 There was something oddly charming and confident about a Pink Empire, wrapping the planet.
 As the child of Brits it sparked an undeserved pride, glory by association.
 And although the maps are different now, and the Brits no longer swill gin and swing nightsticks in the muggy heat of exotic colonies, the truth is that a different Pink Empire lives on, under the surface of the world.
 It has far greater reach than the old one.

-Of course, to a good number of people (millions, actually) living under British occupation and adminstration, the old Pink Empire was an involuntary colour choice: the Brits might be pink, but the colonials more often were not.
+Of course, to a good number of people (millions, actually) living under British occupation and administration, the old Pink Empire was an involuntary colour choice: the Brits might be pink, but the colonials more often were not.
 Britain swooped in with a remarkable arrogance, Romanesque in nature really: injecting the colonies with the benefits of membership in the Empire while inhaling a good deal of the local treasure.
 Murdering too.
 And of course, the gathering of treasure wasn’t confined to British territory – the neighbours “donated” too.

 Two recent strolls through the British Museum in London gave a reminder of the remarkable stretch of British influence, power, wealth and assertiveness up through the early 20th Century.
 The museum itself is a marvel, an integration of 19th Century classicism and late 20th exuberance – a glass canopy roof arches across the old courtyard, turning a rainy quad into a permanently sunny tent.
 A millennium project, not so egregious as “the Pyramid” at the Louvres but still a strong change, and a good one.